-27. The University will not be in breach of its obligations under its contract with you, nor liable to you for any loss caused to you under its contract with you which results from events which are beyond the University's reasonable control, such as: a pandemic (including Covid-19), an epidemic or a local health emergency necessitating measures to reduce risks of infection or illness; industrial action; acts of God; acts of terrorism; government order or law; action by any governmental authority; the unanticipated departure or absence of key members of University staff; or failure or delay by third party suppliers and subcontractors.
+28. The University will not be in breach of its obligations under its contract with you, nor liable to you for any loss caused to you under its contract with you, where the breach or loss results from events which are beyond the University's reasonable control.
+Examples of events which may fall into this category include: a pandemic, an epidemic or a local health emergency necessitating measures to reduce risks of infection or illness; industrial action; acts of God; acts of terrorism; government order or law; action by any governmental authority; the unanticipated departure or absence of key members of University staff; or failure or delay by third party suppliers and subcontractors.
 In such circumstances the University will take reasonable steps to mitigate the impact on you and to restore services.
+This paragraph is not intended to restrict any legal rights where doing so would be unlawful (eg under consumer law).